 Is your recently purchased vacuum already starting to lose its power?

 If so, you’re not alone.
-It is almost everyone’s first reaction to go grab their vacuum on the occurrence of any little mess.
-But vacuums have a limit and eventually will lose the power they once had.
+It is almost everyone’s first reaction to go grab their vacuum on the occurrence of any little mess, but vacuums have a limit and eventually will lose their power if not properly cared for.
 At Clean Living Chem-Dry we understand the importance of keeping a clean house, and vacuuming is absolutely necessary to achieve this, but no one wants to compromise the life of their favorite vacuum.
 Luckily for you, we have a couple of great tips to help you keep your house clean while still maintaining an efficient vacuum!

 Don’t Vacuum Moist Carpet

 Vacuuming moist carpet is a death sentence for a vacuum.
-While it may not seem like a big deal, the moisture from your carpet can cause erosion, mildew build-up, and mold growth inside your device.
+While it may not seem like a big deal, the moisture from your carpet can cause erosion and mold growth inside your device.
 From small spills to major floor leaks below the surface of your carpet, this type of moisture will cut your vacuum’s life for sure.
-If you do find yourself in a situation where the wet carpet needs to be vacuumed, wait until it is completely dry or contact Clean Living Chem-Dry to have their professional grade equipment do the job.
+If you do find yourself in a situation where the wet carpet needs to be vacuumed, wait until it is completely dry or contact Clean Living Chem-Dry to have their professional-grade equipment do the job.